 Here’s news: I don’t buy it.
 When there’s rage, fear, sleeplessness, jealously, cynicism, and such tightly wound anxiety that spiritual leader’s jobs are consuming them, I’ve a suspicion that God isn’t in it.
 Instead, I think these pathologies reveal that, in spite of lofty intentions, this is selfish ambition baptized in God language.
 We who lead churches are especially prone to this, and we who lead large churches are at double risk, triple risk, quadruple risk.

-There are two truths that will free us from this tyranny, if we’ll let them:1.
-God doesn’t need us.
+1. God doesn’t need us.
 At one point Jesus says that if people don’t praise him, “the stones will cry out” which is his way of saying that I can preach or not preach.
 He doesn’t need me to be a superstar on his team.
 He’s inviting us, each of us, to use our gifts for the purpose of making His reign visible, and we can say yes or no. But say because of the privilege of service please, not because God needs you.
 In fact, God doesn’t need you, or me.
 If we believe this, we’ll practice Sabbath rest, believing that God is working out His purposes in the world, even while we’re on the bench.
 I’ve come to believe that God can handle it.

 2. Our quest for immortality is stupid.
 The verse up at the top of this post is the best reminder I have about the folly of trying to make a name for myself.
 There are two other great reminders as well: First, there’s the obituary section of the paper.
 I scan this once in a while and am reminded that the world is filled with people who lived well–raising families, and living generously and hopefully in their singleness by blessing others.
 And now they’re gone, even as I’ll be gone.
 We’re given a season, each of us, and we’d be wise to live it fully, to enjoy each sunrise, and seek to fulfill our callings faithfully.
 But let’s not delude ourselves into thinking that there will be a big whole in the Facebook world when we stop posting.
 There will be a hole for sure – like the hole that’s there when I step out of the ocean.
 See how much the sea misses me?